 Getting to Sayulita

-The nearest airport is Puerto Vallarta.
+The nearest airport is located in the resort town of Puerto Vallarta.
 From there, you can travel to Sayulita by Uber (approximately $30 USD), taxi (approximately $40), private shuttle (approximately $50 USD), or a public bus ($2).
+You can of course also rent your own car in Puerto Vallarta.
 Private transportation will take about 45 minute, and the bus will take about 1.5 hours due to the frequent stops.

 We have a general rule when we travel that we try to take public transportation when possible.
 This is for a number of reasons including: